powerhome/playbook/playbook/app/pb_kits/playbook/pb_bar_graph/docs/_bar_graph_legend_position.md

 -

-- `layout: proximate` will place the legend items as close as possible to the graphs they're representing.
+- `layout` determines the position of the legend items `layout: proximate` will place the legend items as close as possible to the graphs they're representing.
 It will also determine whether to place the legend above/below or on the side of the plot area, if the legend is in a corner.

 - `x` offsets the legend relative to its horizontal alignmnet.
 Negative x moves it to the left, positive x moves it to the right